trinity-engine/.github/profile/README.md

 To achieve this, I came up with a simple "sector" technique that divides each screen column into segments based on tile floor and ceiling heights.
 Essentially, it groups together multiple tiles of the same floor/ceiling height into a "sector" and renders it.
 If a sector's floor is higher than the previous one, a wall is drawn to close the gap.
-Similarly, if the sector's ceiling was lower than the previous one, a wall is again rendered to close the gap.
+Similarly, if the sector's ceiling is lower than the previous one, a wall is again rendered to close the gap.

 For angled walls, I used basic line intersection checks between the ray line and the tile's internal